🌲 FOREST BATH (SHINRIN-YOKU) - MOUNT FUJI, JAPAN

 To walk in silence is to listen to yourself again

-At the foot of Mount Fuji, in a forest of century-old cedar trees where the mist creeps through the branches like a whisper, the ritual of the Shinrin-Yoku.
-There is no hurry, no goal.
-Just the art of being.
+At the foot of Mount Fuji, in a forest of ancient cedars where the mist slips between the branches like a whisper, the ritual begins Shinrin-Yoku.
+There is no rush, no goal.
+Only the art of being: walking slowly, stopping, letting the sounds of the forest gradually replace the inner noise.

-Forest bathing, a Japanese practice born in the 1980s, invites a deep sensory connection with nature: observing without judging, breathing attentively, touching the bark of a tree as if touching a memory.
+Forest bathing, a Japanese practice that originated in the 1980s, invites a deep sensory connection with nature: observing without judgment, breathing mindfully, touching the bark of a tree as one touches a memory.
+It's not about reaching a viewpoint or covering kilometers, but about sharpening the senses: the smell of damp earth, the light filtering through the leaves, the crunch of branches underfoot.

-Available in English or Japanese (with prior translation into Spanish upon request).
-Ideal in spring and autumn, when the forest shines in soft greens or golden tones.
-Recommended for adults, no age limit, with comfortable shoes and clothing appropriate to the season.
+The experience is available in English or Japanese (with the option of prior translation into Spanish upon request).
+It is especially recommended in spring and autumn, when the forest glows in soft greens or golden and reddish hues.
+Comfortable shoes, clothing appropriate for the season, and a willingness to disconnect from your phone throughout the activity are suggested.